alexadvai/AgenticHunt/README.md

 -   **Attack Graph Visualization**: Visually explore your network and identity relationships to uncover hidden attack paths.
 Filter by domain, attack type, critical assets, and more.
 -   **AI-Assisted Hunt Queries**: Describe your threat hunting objectives in plain English and let the AI generate the corresponding BloodHound-style queries for you.
+-   **Remediation Copilot**: When a vulnerability is detected, the AI can generate a step-by-step remediation plan, including the necessary commands, to help analysts fix the issue quickly.
 -   **Agent Management**: Deploy and manage data collection agents across your environment to gather security-relevant observables.
 -   **AI-Powered Analysis**: The application uses a Genkit-powered AI copilot to:
     -   Suggest relevant graph queries based on environmental context.